 James, now ten years old, continued his habit of playing hide and seek.
 Each morning on our journey towards Jerusalem, he disappeared just as we were about to set off.
 Joseph tried to impress upon him that it’s not funny to play games when other people are trying to look after your safety, but he still did it.

 Little Elizabeth was disappointed not to be carried over the rough terrain this year and she started to complain that her feet were swelling up.
 Simon then began to tease her, saying that if her feet were swelling then she clearly wasn’t one of God’s chosen people.
 Honestly, the things an eight year-old can come out with.

 Fortunately, my friend Judith overheard him and gave him a stern talking to; she said it’s horrible to tell someone that God has rejected them and he should never say it, not even in jest.
 She then tried comfort Elizabeth, but to no avail.
 I’ve never seen her cry so much.
-Every morning afterwards, Joseph had to measure her feet to prove that they weren’t swelling.
+Every morning afterwards, while I was feeding baby Anna, Joseph had to measure Elizabeth’s feet to prove to her that they weren’t swelling.

 Jerusalem was heaving when we arrived, as usual.
 Seeing how tired I was, Joseph suggested that Judith and I take our girls to stay in one household, while he and her husband took the boys to another.
 We all ate the Passover meal together, of course, though I was grateful for his suggestion.
 I suspect that I had considerably more sleep than he did – even with me waking to feed Anna in the night.

 When we left Jerusalem, Joseph took it upon himself to keep a careful watch over James and Simon, while Judith kept me and the girls company.
 We travelled like this for a day until in the evening, Joseph decided it was time for the family to come together again.